sandrobenigno/WindRose/README.md

 # The WindRose Project
 Custom Hardware , Firmware and Software for Robotic Cellular Automata Experiments.

-<p>Author: Sandro Benigno, thanks to fellow professor Marilia Lyra Bergamo for the inspirartion and all the applied resources.<br />
+<p>Author: Sandro Benigno, thanks to fellow professor Marilia Lyra Bergamo for the inspirartion and all the applied resources.
 She is the one who made this project possible and inspired us by her research on Robotic Plants and Complexity Theories.</p>

 ## Code documentation